Qowaiv/qowaiv-validation/src/Qowaiv.Validation.TestTools/README.md

 All (except for the `.Value`) is also for the non-generic `Result`.

 ## Validate with
-There is also some syntatic sugar for testing validators on a model of choise:
+There is also some syntactic sugar for testing validators on a model of choice:

 ``` C#
 var model = new MyModel();